Lymington grandmother honoured with bravery award for solo world sail

-Lymington grandmother is oldest person to sail solo round the world
+Jeanne Socrates is the oldest person to sail around the world single-handed, non-stop and unassisted.

 Jeanne Socrates completed her 320 day unassisted circumnavigation in Canada, in aid of the RNLI

 Huge congratulations to a 77-year-old grandmother from Lymington woman who has become the oldest person to sail around the globe alone, non-stop, and unassisted.